Armandelij/IOS-Guide/Concurrency/Readme.md

 Here are some example of Swifts Concurrency in action

 Below is an example of using multiple asyc calls.
-Each call will execute in order, as a result of this this images load in a similar fashion.
+Each call will execute in order, as a result the images load in a similar fashion.

 https://user-images.githubusercontent.com/64448202/182860971-3ecf5c76-49f3-44bc-b0ee-cbbba5a748f2.mov